 You might scoff at the idea that squirrels living in your attic can pose a serious problem, but before you completely dismiss the threat that squirrels face, let’s take some time to fully understand the scope of the problem.

-Attics and unfinished spaces are also appealing because they offer a variety of nesting materials.
-Squirrels will turn pretty much anything in your attic into nesting material, including insulation and items that you might have stored up there.
+Attics and unfinished spaces are also appealing because they offer a variety of nesting materials for a mother squirrel.
+Squirrels will turn pretty much anything in your attic into material for a squirrel nest, including attic insulation and items that you might have stored up there.
 This is one component of the damage that squirrels can cause.
-Simply by living and nesting in your attic, squirrels can cause enormous damage to your insulation or any items that might have been stored in the attic space.
+Simply by living and nesting in your attic, attic squirrels can cause enormous damage to your insulation or any items that might have been stored in the attic space, leading to a full insulation removal to resolve the issue.

 Squirrels are also notorious for damaging electrical wiring and drywall in unfinished spaces.
 Electrical wiring can be chewed or destroyed to incorporate into nests.
-Drywall is often damaged from urine and feces left behind as the squirrel colony in your attic gets established.
+Drywall is often damaged from urine and squirrel feces or squirrel droppings left behind as the squirrel colony in your attic gets established.
 If a squirrel travels or falls into an area they can’t get out of, like a wall, they’ll become trapped there and eventually die.
-As they decompose, their body will give off unpleasant odors and cause damage to the surrounding surfaces that it is resting on.
+As they decompose, the dead squirrel will give off unpleasant odors and cause damage to the surrounding surfaces that it is resting on.

 The Health Risks of a Squirrel Infestation

 It is important to understand that squirrels pose a health risk to any residents living in the building.
-All rodents, including squirrels, are capable of transmitting diseases to humans.
-These diseases can be transmitted directly either through a bite or through exposure to the urine and feces of the rodent, or indirectly through the bite of a tick or flea that is carried on the rodent.
+Any wild animal, including squirrels, is capable of transmitting diseases to humans.
+These pest diseases can be transmitted directly either through a bite or through exposure to the urine and feces of the rodent, or indirectly through the bite of a tick or flea that is carried on the rodent.

 Squirrels are foragers, so while they may have a nest in your home they will be leaving it regularly to go out and gather food for their young.
 Don’t let this idyllic image fool you, these gathering trips are regular opportunities for the squirrels to pick up and bring new diseases back into your home.